rancher/docs/content/rancher/v2.x/en/security/benchmark-2.3/_index.md

 When performing the tests, you will need access to the Docker command line on the hosts of all three RKE roles.
 The commands also make use of the the `jq` command to provide human-readable formatting.

-#### Known Scored Control Failures

-The following scored controls do not currently pass, and Rancher Labs is working towards addressing these through future enhancements to the product.

-- 1.1.21 - Ensure that the `--kubelet-certificate-authority` argument is set as appropriate (Scored)

 ### Controls

 ---